sswiderek/Sofar-Resource-Library/README.md

 ## Overview

-The Sofar Resource Library is a partner-facing portal that provides access to Sofar's comprehensive collection of resources.
+The Sofar Resource Library is an portal that provides access to Sofar's comprehensive collection of resources.
 It synchronizes with a Notion database to display up-to-date resources while providing an intuitive filtering, browsing, and searching experience.

 ## Key Features